gbmhunter/blog/content/electronics/projects/electric-skateboard/electric-skateboard-design/index.md

 The test board was to make sure the basic principle worked, and to make sure I hadn't done something fundamentally wrong such as brought motor that was utterly too small or wheels/gear-ratio combo that wouldn't work properly.
 The mechanical part was as simple as mounting the axles onto a piece of MDF.

 The proto-type electronics were stuck onto the top, and after lots of testing and debugging, I finally managed to get it moving!
 With code bugs and problems using the RC trigger pot, I wasn't able to get the electric skateboard up to full speed, but I still managed to break the 30km/h mark.
-The [ESC](http://localhost/?q=content/hardware) got damn hot!
+The {{% link text="ESC" src="/electronics/projects/electric-skateboard/electric-skateboard-hardware" %}} got damn hot!
 This may need heatsinking in the future...

 {{< figure src="/images/electronics-electricskateboard-firstprototype/img_6323.jpg" width="600px" >}}